ysyk2021/improving-your-self-care-with-ai-techniques-and-strategies-for-optimal-health-and-well-being/src/chapter-3-2.md

-Designing Your AI-Powered Self-Care Strategy - Integrating AI-Powered Tools for Tracking and Reflecting on Your Progress
+Integrating AI-Powered Tools for Tracking and Reflecting on Your Progress
 ===================================================================================================================================

 Integrating AI-powered tools into your self-care routine can help you track and reflect on your progress towards achieving your goals.
 In this chapter, we will explore how to integrate AI-powered tools for tracking and reflecting on your progress.